Dissipative Unified Dark Fluid Model: Cosmological Parameters of the Model

 \section{Cosmological Parameters of the Model}

-We are about to constrain the model parameters.
-Our model is a unified dark fluid model which can describe the evolution of the universe and is able to interpolate smoothly between dust at early time and dark energy at late time.
-The barotropic part of the model is some sort of a correction to the vacuum EoS by a one which asymptotes between two power laws that are able to describe the two phases of dust and DE.
+Our model is a unified dark fluid model which asymptotes between two power laws that describe the two phases of dust and DE.
+This enables the cosmic fluid to interpolate smoothly between dust at the early time and dark energy at the late time.
 Specifically, at the late time we have a more general EoS for DE which enables cosmological constant as a special case.
-In this section we are going to constrain the model parameters by first studying the asymptotic behavior of the model and applying the conditions that satisfying the two phases of the cosmic fluid at early and late times.
-The remaining parameters are then constrained by making use of different cosmological observations.
+In this section we are going to constrain the model parameters.
+In Eq.(\ref{par}) two of the parameters of the EoS were constrained.
+The remaining parameters will be constrained using cosmological observations.